textX/textX/docs/multimetamodel.md

 This can be used to, e.g., use a non-textx AST object and reference it from a textx model.

+### Referening non-textx meta-models/models with a json file

+In test_reference_to_nontextx_attribute.py we also demonstrate how such an external model can be loaded with our own language (using a json file as external model).

+    import "test_reference_to_nontextx_attribute/othermodel.json" as data
+    access A1 data.name
+    access A2 data.gender

+Weher the json file "othermodel.json" consists of:

+    {
+      "name": "pierre",
+      "gender": "male"
+    }

 ## Conclusion

 We provide a pragmatic way to define meta-models using other meta models.